lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-user rails setup - do I need any gems bcrypt? or devise?
+user rails setup - devise
-User- Name, password, email?, phone number?

-create JS Class for Events?
-rest of event CRUD
+User- Name, password, email?, phone number?, belongs to team/group, has many events(created), belongs to an event if signed up? team setup create JS Class for Events? rest of event CRUD